dentarg/auth0-blog/_posts/2018-05-09-googleio-summary-day-one.markdown

 layout: post
 title: "Google I/O 2018 Summary - Day 1"
 description: "Check out our summary of the Google I/O Conference 2018, Day 1."
+longdescription: "The first day of the Google I/O 18 consisted of a general opening keynote by Google CEO, Sundar Pichai, a developer keynote led by Jason Titus, VP, Developer Product Group, Google, the web state of the union talk, and several others."
 date: 2018-05-09 08:30
 category: Technical Guide, Conferences, Google I/O
 author: